-Whether wills are public record in NY is a complicated question.
-But basically, they are not.

-Initial text | Whether wills are public record in NY is a complicated question.
-If you have a will that you are interested in, such as when you are a beneficiary of the will or you are a relative of the person who left the will, you can go to the court of the county where the will is filed and request to look at the will.
-You may have to go to court in person.
-There is no database or a public access system to see wills filed in NY.
+After a person dies, if you believe that they had a will and you are an interested party in connection with that will, such as when you are a beneficiary of the will or you are a relative of the person who left the will, you can go to the court of the county where the will is filed and request to look at the will.
+So in that way, wills in NY are more of a private record, accessible to the people who are entitled to see it.

 There are several ways to find out the probate status of a decedent’s will in New York.
-If someone filed the will with the Surrogate’s Court, then it is a matter of public record.
-By going down to the Court and paying a fee, you can request and obtain a copy of the probate file of the decedent.
+If someone filed the will with the Surrogate’s Court, then it is a matter of record (not public record).
+By going down to the court clerk’s office and paying a fee, you can request and obtain a copy of the probate file of the decedent.

-If no one has filed the will with the Court, then it may be possible that the decedent did not have a will at all.
+If no one has filed the will with the Court, then it may be possible that the person who died did not have a will at all.
+Or the person destroyed their will, thereby invalidating it.
 The heirs and beneficiaries would have to ask the Court to appoint an administrator or personal representative to administer the estate.
 Property of the decedent would then pass to the beneficiaries or heirs according to New York intestate succession laws.

 If the person who died had assets that were not required to pass through probate, then it may not be necessary for there to be a probate proceeding – their assets would pass to the beneficiaries and heirs outside of the probate.
 Assets that pass outside of probate are not public record.
 Assets that pass outside of probate are typically assets that are held in joint ownership or have a designated beneficiary.
 Examples include real estate, bank, stock and other financial accounts, title to motor vehicles or other vessels, life insurance policies, 401(k) and different types of retirement accounts.
 Property that a decedent transfers to a trust is passed to the beneficiaries of the decedent at the decedent’s death outside of probate as well and is not of public record either.

 It is important to choose an attorney who is knowledgeable about the New York probate process and can help you determine the New York probate status of a will as well as assist you with other probate matters.